BAC Meet Duties Sign Up

-The BAC President has determined that each family that is participating in the fall/winter session will be required to provide adult workers for two (2) sessions to provide the necessary workers to staff this event.
+The BAC President has determined that each family that is participating in the spring/summer session will be required to provide adult workers for four (4) sessions to provide the necessary workers to staff this event.
 That can be one worker for four sessions or any combination of workers for four sessions.

 Based on the scheduling and participation of workers for each session, we will try to be flexible in dealing with the membership to accommodate possible exceptions.
 However, if a family does not meet their work requirement, they will be charged $50.00 per session not worked (maximum of $150.00 could be charged to your account).
 Again, this means that at least one adult family member must work at one session.
 We do not wish to make money from charges to accounts of non-workers; we need manpower to cover all the jobs at the meet.
 In addition this is a great way to get involved and support your swimmers and BAC.
 The $150.00 maximum assessment charge to non-workers represents the minimum amount that each swimmer’s dues would increase this season if we did not earn the income from hosting this meet.

-All Barracuda Aquatic Club families that will have a swimmer participating during any portion of the fall/winter season (September through February) are required to provide worker(s) for this meet.
+All Barracuda Aquatic Club families that will have a swimmer participating during any portion of the spring/summer season (April through July) are required to provide worker(s) for this meet.
 This includes swimmers participating on each of our swim team levels: Developmental, Age Group, Junior and Senior Teams.

 PLEASE use this option only if absolutely necessary.
 We need every bit of help available to us and every member is responsible for the success or failure of this meet.